-Basic security hygiene helps you to prevent advanced malware like ransomware.
 This demonstration will show how to gain clear visibility of your infrastructure’s network and endpoint vulnerability.
-Learn the new techniques and get ready before the next wave of ransomware!
+Learn the new techniques in this video.

 We know it's important to patch our environments, and we know that basic security hygiene can help us prevent damage and minimize the risk and impact to the business.
 The recent outbreak of the WannaCry ransomware attack again proves that much of the damage could have been reduced by having better basic security hygiene.
 Specifically, minor things like ensuring patches are up to date on all endpoints could've saved many organizations worldwide from significant loss and hardship.